alexhaydock/pinewall/README.md

   * I haven't really decided on my solution for this yet, but I'll probably end up using rsyslog with some janky output formatting to feed directly to a Splunk HTTP Event Collector (HEC) endpoint.

 ## Why Alpine Edge rather than the latest stable release?
-This is mostly down to the fact that the Linux kernel package for Raspberry Pi seems to update more rapidly [TODO]
+This is mostly down to the fact that the Linux kernel package for Raspberry Pi seems to update more rapidly than in the stable branch, though I cant say that this is entirely consistent.
+But I've had no problems so far running with Edge so I've decided to stick with that approach.

 ## How can I download this?
 You can download built Raspberry Pi 4 images from the Pinewall GitLab Package Registry [here](https://gitlab.com/pinewall/pinewall/-/packages), where they are built weekly on Saturdays by a scheduled CI/CD run.